 Adding the therapeutic powers of essential oils to your hot and cold treatment can pretty much double up on the benefits you get.
 Well known to work fast as they move into the bloodstream almost immediately, essential oils penetrate cells quickly, not only reducing inflammation and pain, but also providing those much-needed oxygen and nutrients to promote healing.

-Certain oils are more effective anti-inflammatories than others, and are therefore ideally suited to treating immediate injuries, just like cold therapy.
+Many essential oils have both anti-inflammatory and pain-relieving (analgesic) properties.
+However, certain oils are more effective anti-inflammatories than others, and are therefore ideally suited to treating immediate acute injuries, just like cold therapy.
 Similarly, like heat therapy, other oils are more effective in promoting longer term healing for chronic pain conditions.

 However, chronic pain that persists or continues to progress over a long period of time responds best to heat therapy teamed up with essential oils such as lavender, marjoram, geranium, rosemary, juniper, black pepper and chamomile.

 Lavender oil – tension headaches, migraines, muscle pain, back pain, neck pain, arthritis, safe pain relief for children

 Marjoram oil – pain in the muscles and joints, toothaches and headaches, pulled muscles and cramps, arthritis, rheumatism

 Geranium oil – relief from muscle aches and cramps, arthritis

 Black pepper oil – neck pain, arthritis and rheumatism

 Peppermint oil – chronic headaches, muscular aches and spasms, lower back pain, neck and shoulder pain, menstrual cramps and stomach pain, osteoarthritis